trlafleur/Tasmota-Tank-Sensor/README.md

 Tasmota has many, many options, it supports a web interface and a full MQTT delivery of sensors data to a downstream device like Node-Red, Grafana, or home automation system, it also has a very rich scripting language (Berry) available.

-The standard release (Ver: 10.1.0.0) that we used did not load the driver for the VL53L1X as a standard option, and we then needed to re-compile the program, which was done via Visual Studio Code and a copy of the source-tree from GitHub.
+The standard release (Ver: 10.0.0.0) that we used did not load the driver for the VL53L1X as a standard option, and we then needed to re-compile the Tasmota program, which was done via Visual Studio Code and a copy of the source-tree from GitHub.
 A pre-compiled binary is available in GitHub for this project.

 It appears that the I2C driver for the VL53L1X does not play well with some of the other pre-define drivers in Tasmota.
 To solve this issue we needed to disable all of the I2C drivers except this one…